Setup and settingsWhy won't the USB cable I use for my other devices work on Chromecast?

 If you do not have access to your router settings, or if you are attempting to connect through a guest, hotel or public network with AP/client isolation, you will be unable to set up your Chromecast.

 If you are attempting to connect through a Wi-Fi extender, please check your extender settings.
 You will need to disable AP isolation on your Wi-Fi extender before setting up Chromecast to work with your Wi-Fi network.

-- Mobile Device: Open your Chromecast app > Select your Chromecast device card > Touch the Settings wheel in the top-right corner > Scroll down to the bottom to locate “Firmware Version: XXXX”
+- Mobile Device: Open your Chromecast app > Select your Chromecast device card > Touch the device care menu in the top-right corner > Scroll down to the bottom to locate “Firmware Version: XXXX”

 - Computer: Open your Chromecast app > Click “Settings” next to your Chromecast device > Scroll down to locate “Firmware Version XXXX”